 In fact, music has been used in therapy sessions for patients in some hospitals in Europe and in the United States since the 1950s.
 It has been included in the multidisciplinary approaches in the medical world.

-Music has also been used since the early 1900s as therapy for mental disorders and those who are developmentally disabled, elderlies and people with multiple disabilities, including those who were into drug and substance abuse.
+Music has also been used since the early 1900s as a therapy for mental disorders and those who are developmentally disabled, elderlies, and people with multiple disabilities, including those who were into drug and substance abuse.

 I’d bet you relied on music, too, when the one you love unfortunately did not love you back (Unbreak my heart sings in the background).

 So if you listen to music every day, you’re paving the way to your recovery faster than merely crying in the corner.

 2. The Music Nourishes the Brain and Promotes Intelligence

 Music has been a significant medium that could help in developing mental capabilities, especially if the music is part of one’s daily routine.

 For instance, children were able to catch up with ideas through songs.
 This is due to the fact that listening to music can help the brain in processing enormous information unconsciously.
 Little kids can count 1 through 10 without them even knowing it.

 Also, children who play instruments and listen to music have developed brains that can process sounds.
 This process is called Neurophysiological distinction which could be vital in developing literacy and could be translated into academic progress for children.